byteweaver/django-forums/README.md

 ## Tips and tricks

 To improve the bootstrap form integration check out tzangms/django-bootstrap-form and override the forms.html template or have a look at issue #8 how to path the source code.

+To override the template file make sure you add the application containing the new template first.